Gross Receipts Tax and Business Registration Fees Ordinance

 A. If you own or manage a business in San Francisco, the way you calculate your business registration fees and taxes will change.

-Q. Will the Treasurer’s Office be providing instructions and a practice form for the taxes?
+Q. Will the Treasurer’s Office be providing instructions for filing the taxes?

 Q. I hear businesses with no more than $1 million in gross receipts will not have to pay the Gross Receipts Tax.
 Is this true?